 The 2019-2021 state budget has a direct impact on our children, schools, and communities.
 Join us in making an impact to stand up for a Wisconsin where everyone thrives!

-Joint Finance will vote on the education budget on May 23.
-Meeting begins at 11am.
+Joint Finance voted and passed a watered-down version of the education budget on May 23.
+Meeting began at 11am.

 The Legislative Fiscal Bureau papers for the May 23 JFC meeting are below: